nisarg15/Perception_and_Robotics_Group_Lab/readme.md

 https://better-flow.github.io/evimo/download_evimo_2.html <br>
 Download the .npz of samsung_mono of the Motion Segmentation / Object Recognition dataset<br>

-Extract all the files and combine all the dataset sequences from /npz_samsung_mono_imo/samsung_mono/imo/evel and /home/enigma/Downloads/npz_samsung_mono_imo/samsung_mono/imo/train in one folder named dataset.<br>
+Extract all the files and combine all the dataset sequences from "/npz_samsung_mono_imo/samsung_mono/imo/evel" and "/npz_samsung_mono_imo/samsung_mono/imo/train" in one folder named dataset.<br>
 In every subfolder create an empty folder by the name of "nf"

 ### Ground Truth
-To obtain the ground truth download the from the below given GoogleDrive link<br>
+To obtain the ground truth download them from the below given GoogleDrive link<br>
 https://drive.google.com/drive/folders/1tC0S10VbLei8HYtGcf8pPDxz997U76sX?usp=sharing<br>
-Extract the zip files of each sequence and place them in the sub folders of same name which are present in the dataset folder created for the pointcloud data.
+Extract the zip files of each sequence and place them in the subfolders of the same name present in the dataset folder created for the point cloud data.

 ## Code
 ### Computing the Normal Flow